ponylang/ponylang-website/content/blog/last-week-in-pony-112022.md

 [Audio](https://sync-recordings.ponylang.io/r/2022_11_15.m4a) from the November 15th, 2022 sync is available.

-We addressed a number of RFCS, issues, and PRs during the 1 hour of the sync call.
-A good amount of time went to Sean and Joe live triaging of [ponyc issue #4240](https://github.com/ponylang/ponyc/issues/4240) which is now ready for work.
+We addressed a number of RFCS, issues, and PRs during the one hour of the sync call.
+A good amount of time went to Sean and Joe live triaging [ponyc issue #4240](https://github.com/ponylang/ponyc/issues/4240), which is now ready for work.

-For the most part, it was a fairly straightforward sync call modulo the live triaging which only happens ever so often.
+For the most part, it was a fairly straightforward sync call modulo the live triaging which only happens every so often.

 If you are interested in attending a Pony Development Sync, please do!
 We have it on Zoom specifically because Zoom is the friendliest platform that allows folks without an explicit invitation to join.
 Every week, [a development sync reminder](https://ponylang.zulipchat.com/#narrow/stream/189932-announce/topic/Sync.20Reminder) with full information about the sync is posted to the [announce stream](https://ponylang.zulipchat.com/#narrow/stream/189932-announce) on the Ponylang Zulip.
 You can stay up-to-date with the sync schedule by subscribing to the [sync calendar](https://calendar.google.com/calendar/ical/59jcru6f50mrpqbm7em4iclnkk%40group.calendar.google.com/public/basic.ics).
 We do our best to keep the calendar correctly updated.